MauriceNino/dashdot/apps/docs/docs/install/index.md

   container OS instead, just remove this line.
 If you are not able to use this mount, you can pass a custom OS with the `DASHDOT_OVERRIDE_OS` flag.

-- The volume mount on `/proc/1/ns/net:/host_ns_net:ro` is needed to correctly determine the network info.
-If you are not able to use this mount, you will need to fall back to `--net host`, or you will only get the network stats of the container instead of the host.
+- The volume mounts on `/:/mnt/host:ro` is needed to read the usage stats of all drives and also for reading the correct network stats.

-- The volume mounts on `/media:/mnt/host_media:ro` and `/mnt:/mnt/host_mnt:ro`
-  are needed to read the usage stats of all drives.
-If your drives are mounted somewhere else, you need to pass that drive path with the following format: `-v /{path}:/mnt/host_{path}:ro`.

 :::